Burwell Christmas Evans was aptly named: born in South Carolina on December 25, 1844.

 B. C. and Ella would have three children: Lena, Albert, and Ethel.

 Lena, age eleven; Ethel, three; Albert, eight.
 (Photo from Anne Maddox.)

-In 1876 dry-goods merchant B. C. Evans began offering customers something more than suits and rugs: On the second floor of his store he opened Fort Worth’s first respectable live theater.
-Illuminated by kerosene lamps, such noted entertainers as humorist Josh Billings (akin to Mark Twain) performed in the theater upstairs.
+Evans soon opened his own solo business and began offering customers something more than suits and rugs: Aboutg 1874 he opened Fort Worth’s first respectable theater: Evans Hall.
+Illuminated by kerosene lamps, such noted entertainers as humorist Josh Billings (akin to Mark Twain) performed in the theater.
 In a different vein, also on the Evans stage, Madame Rentz’s Female Minstrels brought the cancan to Cowtown.
-Ew la la, hubba hubba, and yee-haw, y’all!
+Ew la la and yee-haw, y’all!

 These ads are from the 1877 Daily Fort Worth Standard.